thoughtbot/Argo/Documentation/Basic-Usage.md

 In your model, you need to implement the `decode` function to perform whatever transformations are needed in order to create your model from the given JSON structure.
-To illustrate this, we will decode a simple model object called `User`.
+To illustrate this, we will decode a simple model type called `User`.
 Start by creating this `User` model:

 ```swift